Edwin M. Shepard: Biography

 Shepard was promoted to captain on May 15, 1893, and to rear admiral on March 3, 1901.
 In 1901, Shepard became the first flag officer to become a student at the Naval War College.

+He was a companion of the Military Order of the Loyal Legion of the United States.

 Shepard retired on June 13, 1902 on his own request.
 He died on August 17, 1904, of heart disease, and was buried at Arlington National Cemetery.
 He was married to Alice Stevens Shepard, who died in 1915 and was buried next to her husband.